scientific-python/cookie/README.md

 * Designed from the [Scikit-HEP developer guidelines][]: Every decision is clearly documented and every tool described.
 * Template generation tested in GitHub Actions using nox.
-* Seven different backends to choose from for building packages.
+* Nine different backends to choose from for building packages.
 * Includes a backend for C++ bindings using pybind11, with wheels produced for all platforms using cibuildwheel.
+* Follows PyPA best practices.

 Be sure you have read the [Scikit-HEP developer guidelines][] first, and possibly used them on a project or two.
 This is _not_ a minimal example